GabrielMoreau/winsoft-main/README.md

 WinSoft-Main helps you create packages
 (Zip archives with a built-in silent installer) of the latest versions of many standard Windows software.
+A better name could be Windows AutoBuild Silent Package Software.

 Each folder (except the common folder) contains a piece of software (or a coherent set of software) that is useful to users.